-Policy-makers across Europe recognise that funding mechanisms are a critical lever in reducing disparities in education.
+Policy-makers across Europe recognise that funding mechanisms are a critical lever in reducing disparity in education.
 They require more detailed information on the impact of funding mechanisms on inclusive education that can be used to guide their policy developments.
 The Financing Policies for Inclusive Education Systems (FPIES) project is a response to this identified policy need.

 FPIES will run over a three-year period from 2016 to 2018.
 It builds upon the one-year Financing of Inclusive Education project that ran throughout 2015.
 The project is funded by the European Commission’s Erasmus+ Key Action 3 ‘Forward-Looking Cooperation Projects’ framework.

 Participants and target group

 The FPIES project is based on direct co-operation between eight partners: the Ministries of Education in Italy, Lithuania, Netherlands, Norway, Portugal and Slovenia, the Universitat Ramon Llull, Spain, and the European Agency for Special Needs and Inclusive Education.

-Furthermore, ministerial representatives from 29 Agency member countries will identify their specific priorities for detailed examination and provide feedback on final project outputs.
+Furthermore, ministerial representatives from the Agency member countries have identified their specific priorities for detailed examination and will provide feedback on final project outputs.

 Within the FPIES project, trans-national co-operation is a critical factor in ensuring policy relevant outcomes that have the potential for up-scaling and positive impacts on inclusive education at national and European levels.

-As Evaluation Partner, Universitat Ramon Llull will conduct an on-going process evaluation to inform decision-making and implementation of specific project tasks.
+As Evaluation Partner, Universitat Ramon Llull has conducted an on-going process evaluation to inform decision-making and implementation of specific project tasks.